lee00670/FrigeFriend/README.md

 # FrigeFriend

-This is Fridge Friend application which manages the freshness of fridge items by displaying expiration date.
+Fridge Friend is an application that reminds you when your food is expiring.
+By using this App you can use up food before they expire and avoid wasting food.
+Fridge Friend also allows you to add food items that are running out into your grocery cart in order to remind you to buy later.

 ### Functions
  - User Log in, Sign up
- - Food list in fridge with name, expiration date, category
+ - Fridge that diaplays food items name with expiration date,
+ - Add food items to fridge by category or by name,
- - cart list to buy next time
+ - Add food items to cart (grocery cart) in order to buy next time.

 ### Authors
  * Jieun Lee - login, signup, edit and delete food list and cart.